By Samarth Trigunayat, CNLU

 - anything which comes within the meaning of the word mal.In Rahim Bux vs Mohd.
 Hasen[xxvii], it was held that gift of services is not valid because it does not exist at the time of making the gift.

 There are several variations of Hiba.
 These include[xxviii]:

 - Hiba ba Shart ul Iwaz

-So a Hiba Bil Iwaz is a gift for consideration and in reality it is a sale.
-Thus, registration of the gift is necessary and the delivery of possession is not essential and prohibition against Mushaa does not exist.
+So a Hiba Bil Iwaz is a gift for consideration and in reality, it is a sale.
+Thus, registration of the gift is necessary and the delivery of possession is not essential and the prohibition against Mushaa does not exist.
 The following are requisites of Hiba bil Iwaz: